hyperspy/hyperspy/doc/user_guide/visualisation.rst

 Using Mayavi to visualize 3D data
 ---------------------------------

-Although Hyperspy does not currently support plotting when signal_dimension is greater than 2, `Mayavi <http://docs.enthought.com/mayavi/mayavi/>`_ can be used for this purpose.
+Although HyperSpy does not currently support plotting when signal_dimension is greater than 2, `Mayavi <http://docs.enthought.com/mayavi/mayavi/>`_ can be used for this purpose.